Alexandria, Virginia 22308

 - Pray for the Nations started in July.
 Check our Homepage each week for a new video about a different nation.

-- Read through the whole Bible starting in September Download the Reading Plan now and pick up where we are!
+- Read through the Bible Download the Reading Plan now and pick up where we are!

 - Christian Education for all ages.
 Pre-K through Adult classes at 9:45 a.m.